wpilibsuite/frc-docs/source/docs/software/getting-started/frc-update-suite.rst

-LabVIEW runtime components required for the driver station and utilities is included in this package. **No components from the LabVIEW Merged Suite are required for running either the Driver Station or Utilities.***
+LabVIEW runtime components required for the driver station and utilities is included in this package. **No components from the LabVIEW Merged Suite are required for running either the Driver Station or Utilities.**

-.. note:: Note: The Driver Station will only work on Windows 7, Windows 8,\
+.. note:: The Driver Station will only work on Windows 7, Windows 8,\
  Windows 8.1, and Windows 10.
 It will not work on Windows XP.

 Uninstall Old Versions (Recommended)